-- Limit your exposure to infested clothing and bedding.
+- Avoid exposure to infested clothing and bedding.

 - Avoid sharing a bed with a person who has scabies.

-- Limit your time in overcrowded areas where people are in closed spaces.
+- Limit your time in overcrowded areas where people are in enclosed spaces.

 - Practice intervention at the first sign of a possible concern.